-Healthcorp’s HLTAID004 Provide an emergency first aid response in an education and care setting is part of the fully accredited first aid training that gives you the knowledge, skills and confidence to respond in an emergency situation.
-HLTAID004 Provide an emergency first aid response in an education and care setting is relevant for all staff employed in the childcare and education sector as well as parents and caregivers of children.
+Healthcorp’s HLTAID012 Provide First Aid in an education and care setting is part of the fully accredited first aid training that gives you the knowledge, skills and confidence to respond in an emergency situation.
+HLTAID012 Provide First Aid in an education and care setting is relevant for all staff employed in the childcare and education sector as well as parents and caregivers of children.
 It provides the necessary skills required to provide a first aid response to infants, children as well as adults.
 This course includes First Aid, Asthma and Anaphylaxis training for students as required for compliance under the Education and Care Services National Law, and the Education and Care Services National Regulation (2011).
 The course comprises pre-course learning and practical training plus face-to-face training hours covering the following four units of competency.

 All student candidates must show evidence of the ability to complete tasks outlined in elements and performance criteria of this unit, manage tasks and manage contingencies in the context of the job role.
 There must be evidence that the candidate has completed the following tasks in line with state/territory regulations, first aid codes of practice, Australian Resuscitation Council (ARC) guidelines and workplace procedures:

 Followed DRSABCD in line with ARC guidelines, including:

 - manage the unconscious, breathing casualty including appropriate positioning to reduce the risk of airway compromise

 - perform cardiopulmonary resuscitation (CPR) on an adult resuscitation manikin placed on the floor